Tina-Chen26/52685-A2/README.md

 * [Contact](#contact)

 ## General Information
--This project is a short, section-based pop composition made in EarSketch with Python.
+- This project is a short, section-based pop composition made in EarSketch with Python.
--The reason I make pop music is because I greatly admire pop singer Taylor Swift and I am also a fan of pop music.
+- The reason I make pop music is because I greatly admire pop singer Taylor Swift and I am also a fan of pop music.
--To gain a deeper understanding of the components of popular music.
+- To gain a deeper understanding of the components of popular music.

 ## Technologies Used
 -EarSketch (web)